flaviomilan/dotfiles/README.md

 - **eza**: `ls` on steroids.
 A modern twist on listing files.
 - **git-fzf**: Git + fzf = pure joy.
 Navigate your Git history like a boss.
 - **lazygit**: A Git UI that’s so simple, you’ll wonder why you ever used Git the old way.
+- **starship**: ☄🌌️ The minimal, blazing-fast, and infinitely customizable prompt for any shell!

 ## 🎮 Keymap